LitzN/Life-gardens/README.md

 #### **Contact Page**
 * Strong positive background image motivates customer to take final step and get in touch with the business
 * Form for contact, allows users to get in touch with the company and provide the information necessary to start the process.
+* The link to the company contact number when pressed will call the number, making contact easier.

 ### **Features left to implement**